iamshirazi/CanadianElections/README.md

 # Canadian Elections

 ## Description:
-This project uses Python to draw Canada and all of its official ridings, then colours them based on which party won in that riding.
+This project uses Python to draw Canada and all of its official ridings in an election, then colours them based on which party won in that riding.

-The map of Canada is highly detailed, and allows you to zoom into any part of the country seamlessly.
+The election maps of Canada are highly detailed, and you can zoom into any part of the country seamlessly.

 Will add previous and future elections to this project.